skokielibrary/spl-content/_content/jessica/resources--local-history.markdown

 published: true
 ---

-From its early days as a Potawatami settlement and its first European residents in the 1840s to a thriving, culturally diverse suburb, Skokie’s rich and varied history has mirrored the growth and expansion of nearby Chicago.
+From its early days as a Potawatami settlement to the culturally diverse suburb of today, Skokie has a rich and varied history.
+You can explore Skokie’s past using the library’s digital and print collections.

-Explore Skokie’s history using the library’s digital and print collections or browse the resources of the Skokie Historical Society (link to: http://www.skokiehistory.info).

 ## Newspapers and Obituaries

+- Skokie Obituary Index
-- Obituary index [specific papers will be listed on the Content Pro page] Search Skokie obituaries from 1960 to the present.
-Full-text obituaries are available from March 2013 to the the present. http://encore.skokielibrary.info/iii/cpro/CollectionViewPage.external?sp=1000003 Browse our obituaries by date [link to page with this feature]
+Search Skokie obituaries from 1960 to the present.
+Full-text obituaries are available from March 2013 onward. http://encore.skokielibrary.info/iii/cpro/CollectionViewPage.external?sp=1000003 Browse our obituaries by date [link to page with this feature]